Siege of Viborg (1710): Reinforcements arrive

-Meanwhile, in Saint Petersburg, preparations were already underway for an amphibious attack on Vyborg.
+Meanwhile, in Saint Petersburg, preparations were already underway for an amphibious attack on Viborg.
 The tools needed for the siege were taken from the Peter and Paul Fortress.
 On 4 April, Cyril Naryshkin, the first Commandant of Saint Petersburg, received orders for twenty 18-pounder guns to be sent to Viborg from Narva (through Saint Petersburg), "by land or by sea, whichever path is more convenient," and 9,000 cannonballs along with them.
 However, Naryshkin could not gather the artillery fast enough, and only on 25 April did he send the cannon to Kotlin Island, where Captain Solovoy received them.

 Peter did not wait for the cannon and, on 30 April, set out with his fleet to sea.
 He could not postpone his sailing due to a shortage of ammunition and provisions at Viborg.
 Because the ice had not completely melted, the trip to Viborg was very difficult.
 When the ice was particularly thick, crews had to resort to "hauling a small cannon onto the bowsprit and dropping it onto the ice" to break it.
 Many provision transport ships were driven off course by winds or ice, and they were barely rescued.
 When Peter's fleet finally arrived on 9 May, the Russian troops had only three days of provisions left.
 Russian forces also formed defenses to Trångsund (ru: Vysotsk, fi: Uuras) to blockade the town from sea.

 Swedish squadron consisting of seven ships of the line and three frigates and their assorted support ships under Admiral Gustav Wattrang had been delayed by the easterly winds arrived only after the Russian fleet had already left back for Saint Petersburg.
 Since they were unable to approach the town due to Russian defenses the Swedish squadron chose to arrange blockade of their own outside of Trångsund to trap the few Russian ships left behind.
 However, due to the late arrival of the squadron the town had in effect already been lost and its surrender was only matter of time.